Weak Adversarial Neural Pushforward Method for the Wigner Transport Equation: Introduction

 Neural network methods for solving partial differential equations have seen rapid development in recent years, including Physics-Informed Neural Networks (PINNs)~\cite{PINN}, the Deep Ritz method~\cite{deepritz}, and Weak Adversarial Networks (WAN)~\cite{wan}.
 In~\cite{He2025}, the Weak Adversarial Neural Pushforward Method (WANPM) was introduced for solving Fokker--Planck equations.
 WANPM learns a neural pushforward map that transforms samples from a simple base distribution into samples from the solution distribution, with training guided by a weak formulation employing computationally efficient plane-wave test functions.
 The method has since been extended to McKean--Vlasov equations~\cite{HeCai2026MV} and to Fokker--Planck equations on Riemannian manifolds~\cite{HeCai2026manifold}.

-The present paper extends WANPM to the Wigner transport equation.
+The present paper extends WANPM to the Wigner--Moyal equation.
 The key finding is a structural compatibility between the plane-wave test functions used in WANPM and the Fourier-integral definition of the pseudo-differential operator $\Theta[V]$: when the weak-form integral $\int(\Theta[V]f)\,\varphi\, d\bx\,d\bp$ is evaluated with a plane-wave test function $\varphi = \sin(\bw_x\cdot\bx + \bw_p\cdot\bp + \kappa t + b)$, the Fourier kernel in $\Theta[V]$ combines with the plane wave to produce a Dirac delta that collapses the integral, yielding an expectation over $f$ involving only $V$ evaluated at two shifted positions $\bx\pm\frac{\hbar}{2}\bw_p$.
 This reduction is exact --- it requires no truncation of the Moyal series --- and treats $V$ as a black-box function oracle, requiring no derivative information.

 The paper is organized as follows.
-Section~\ref{sec:wigner} introduces the Wigner transport equation and the pseudo-differential operator $\Theta[V]$.
+Section~\ref{sec:wigner} introduces the Wigner--Moyal equation and the pseudo-differential operator $\Theta[V]$.
 Section~\ref{sec:weak} derives the weak formulation and evaluates the potential integral, establishing the central result.
 Section~\ref{sec:residual} assembles the complete weak-form residual and discusses the connection to the classical Liouville equation and the truncated Wigner approximation.
 Section~\ref{sec:signed} introduces the signed pushforward architecture for handling Wigner negativity.
 Section~\ref{sec:algorithm} describes the adversarial training algorithm.
+Section~\ref{sec:numerics} presents numerical experiments on the Wigner--Fokker--Planck equation.
 Section~\ref{sec:conclusion} concludes.